Welcome to the APPAM Policy Council!

 The chair of the committee (appointed by the APPAM President) will let the committee members know when committee meetings are, what the committee priorities are, etc. Information on the committees was sent separately.
 Policy Council members may be called on to act as reviewers for Program Committees or otherwise assist APPAM with its’ programmatic goals.

 Are there attendance requirements of the Policy Council?

 Policy Council members cannot miss more than two in person meetings in a row.
 Remote participation in a Policy Council meeting is not considered attendance for the attendance requirement, however, hybrid participation has become more normalized and s generally offered at each meeting.
 In general, in person attendance is strongly encouraged for the two annual in-person board meetings.

 Does APPAM pay for travel to Policy Council meetings or otherwise compensate its Council members?

 APPAM offers travel reimbursement for the Spring Policy Council meeting only.
 APPAM does cover all travel and lodging for its student members for all meetings.

 What is the Executive Committee, and how does it relate to the Policy Council?

 The full name of this committee is the Executive Committee of the Policy Council.
-It consists of the elected officers, and the Executive Director and the JPAM Editor (the two again serve ex officio, non-voting).
+It consists of the elected officers, and the Executive Director and the JPAM Editor (the two serve ex officio, or non-voting).
 The APPAM bylaws authorize the Executive Committee to act when circumstances require action with the authority of the Council but it would be difficult or untimely to hold a Council meeting.
-The Executive Committee always meets before the Policy Council meets, in the Spring and the Fall.
+The Executive Committee generally meets before the Policy Council meets, in the Spring and the Fall.
 The committee maintains much closer contact with the day-to-day operations of APPAM than does the full Council.

 What is the role of the Committee of Institutional Representatives in APPAM’s governance?